Vinod Thomas

 Risk and Resilience in the Era of Climate Change

-"Risk and Resilience in the Era of Climate Change": Based on three decades of the author’s work at the World Bank and the Asian Development Bank, and underpinned by extensive academic research, the book is full of practical case studies as well as conceptual frameworks for understanding resilience.
+Book Review: Based on three decades of the author’s work at the World Bank and the Asian Development Bank, and underpinned by extensive academic research, the book is full of practical case studies as well as conceptual frameworks for understanding resilience.
 (December 2023)

 "Resilience must match new highs in risk": As once-in-a-century weather disasters like the 2023 floods in northeast China become frequent occurrences triggered by human-caused climate change, a new book Risk and Resilience in the Era of Climate Change, (Palgrave Macmillan, 2023) by Vinod Thomas assumes great significance for all.
 (August 2023)